ILRLR 2300 Argumentation and Debate

+Students learn the principles of argumentation and debate, including the difference between opinions and arguments, selecting persuasive reasons in support of claims, stakeholder analysis, discerning logical fallacies, framing, comparing impact claims (including ethical appeals), and effective research skills.
+Students will partner up with their classmates for in-class debates on timely topics.
+Students will also complete research-based advocacies as written assignments for the course.
+This course also includes one test, in an open-book (i.e. you can use your notes and consult the textbook) format.
 Students learn the principles of argumentation and debate.
 Topics emphasize Internet database research, synthesis of collected data, policy analysis of evidentiary quality, refutation of counter claims, identification of logical fallacies, risk evaluation, framing of issues, and coherent storytelling.
 Prepares students to work with a great range of opinion and evidence.
 Emphasizes different viewpoints, including those of different cultures.
 Assumptions are interrogated.

-Summer 2020: Online course
+Winter 2024: Online course

-|Section ID:||ILRLR 2300 002-LEC|
+|Section ID:||ILRLR 2300 001-LEC|

 |Time / room:||M-F 9:30 AM - 12 PM / Online|

 |Grade:||Graded (no audit)|

 This course is open to all registrants, including undergraduates and precollege students.